Clip Strips

 The /ch/ sound immediately after a short vowel in a one syllable word is often spelled with -tch.
 Learn more at Catch the Pitch.

-Some words have both a Silent e vowel and consonant digraphs.
+Some words have both a Silent e vowel and a consonant digraph.
 Practice these with activities at Chase the Sheep.
 Some words have both a Bossy R vowel and consonant digraphs.
 Practice these with activities at Shark Chart.
 Some words have both a vowel combination (diphthong or vowel team) and consonant digraphs.
 Practice these with activities at Smooth Beach.